NCBI-Hackathons/Run_an_NCBI-style_hackathon/README.md

-# Designing a Curriculum for Collaborative Computational Development
+# Collaborative Computational Development: Running an NCBI-Style Hackathon
-A curriculum for data librarians to teach data scientists about data discovery, transfer, and management
+This document provides guidance on how to run an [NCBI-style hackathon](https://f1000research.com/articles/5-672/v2).
+The original document was developed during the June 2017 hackathon held at the New York Genome Center.
+We invite members of the community to make edits and additions by submitting pull requests.

 ## Objective:
-__To develop a general curriculum for collaboratively developing computational biology pipelines__
+__To provide guidance for collaboratively developing computational biology pipelines through NCBI-style hackathons__
-## Our Plan:
+## Our Method:
 * Observe groups/projects over time, especially
 * How objectives change over time
 * The skills / software / processes required
 * How groups communicate, interact

-## Deliverables:
-_Github repo with notes + an article_
-* Learning objectives
-* Required expertise
-* Some intangibles about human behavior and interactions

 ## Table of Contents
 _For a draft online hackathon how-to textbook_